Józef Użycki

-Józef Użycki (born 1 December 1932) was a Polish military officer, and communist politician.
-He was a general in the Polish Army and Polish General Staff of Poland from 1983 to 1990.
+Józef Użycki (born 1 December 1932 - 23 December 2022) was a Polish military officer, and communist politician.
+He was a general in the Polish Army and the Polish General Staff of Poland from 1983 to 1990.

 Life

 He was born in the village of Kiertyn in Stryi county (now Ukraine), in the Polish Second Republic.
 In February 1940, he and his family were deported to Siberia to Krasnoyarsk Krai, from where he returned to the country in 1946.
 After returning, he lived in Gliwice, where he attended high school.

 He began his military service in 1950, as a podchorąży, attending Officer Infantry school Number One in Wrocław.
 In 1952 he was promoted to the rank of podporuchnik, after which he was sent to the commander of the school platoon, and then deputy commander of a company at the 4th Infantry Regiment in Kielce (where he served until October 1954).
 In 1954-1957 he studied at the General Staff Academy.
 After graduation, he became chief of staff of a battalion at the 33rd Mechanized Regiment in Nysa (1957-1959).
 In 1959-1966 he served in the Staff of the Silesian Military District, where he was an officer of the Operational Department.
 In 1966, he became Chief of Staff/Deputy Commander of the 10th Medium Tank Regiment in Opole.